OpenZeppelin/openzeppelin-confidential-contracts/.changeset/old-chefs-lie.md

 'openzeppelin-confidential-contracts': minor
 ---

-`VestingWalletCliffExecutorConfidentialFactory`: Renamed to `VestingWalletConfidentialFactory` and default implementation removed in favor of a user defined vesting implementation.
+`VestingWalletCliffExecutorConfidentialFactory`: Renamed to `VestingWalletConfidentialFactory` and default implementation removed in favor of a user-defined vesting wallet implementation.